|A Fulham Walk

 the end cross Kings Road into Waterford Road

 There is an unusual house on the corner.
 Ahead is the Gas Works established by the Imperial Gas Company in 1824 including a gasholder of 1830.
+This is the oldest survivng example in the world and is grade II* listed.

 Right along Harwood Terrace